Shynar88/Kapellmeister-Multi-Objective-Optimization-of-Container-Allocation-and-Rescheduling-with-GA/README.md

 ## Developer guide

+From Professor's document: "The repository should contain sufficient information so that we can execute your project." !!!!!!!!!!

 **iOS application**<br/>
 All the client side code is in the A-Eye folder.<br/>
 **Dependencies** XCode, IPhone with iOS version >= 12.3.1, Alamofire(4.7.3), SwiftyJSON(4.0), AFNetworking(2.5.4)<br/>